South Carolina Highway 10

 South Carolina Highway 10 (SC 10) is a 22.790 mi state highway in the U.S. state of South Carolina that travels from SC 28 near McCormick to the U.S. Route 25 Business (US 25 Bus.), US 178 Bus., and SC 34 in Greenwood.
 The highway is a two-lane highway that serves as a connector between McCormick and Greenwood.
 The first 21.2 mi is known as McCormick Highway, while the remaining 1.5 mi is known as Maxwell Avenue.

 Route description

 SC 10 is a 22.7 mi two-lane, minor state highway in the southwest portion of the Upstate of South Carolina.
 The route runs generally south to north.
 Most of the route (particularly the southern portion) runs through or alongside the Sumter National Forest.
 The route begins just northwest of McCormick heading north to where is it begins a brief concurrency with US 221.
-The route continues on northward to Greenwood, where it enters the city's southwest side, ending at the US 25 Bus./US 178 Bus./SC 34 concurrency.
+It also contains an unsigned portion on Maxwell Avenue after meeting Edgefield Street.
+The route continues on northward to Greenwood, where it enters the city's southwest side, silently ending at the US 25 Bus./US 178 Bus./SC 34 concurrency.